Benefits of Joining the Challenge

 Self-Reflection and Journaling: Self-reflection and journaling assignments will be structured around either prompted questions or around questions that participates might want to ask themselves in regards to their learning.
 These assignments will take place throughout the entirety of the program.

 The online application can be found here.
-The application deadline is September 28th at 5 pm.
+The application deadline is coming soon.

 How long does the program take to complete?